mrwanggang-crazy/nvbmc-docs/nvidia/Platforms/gpu-pcie-card-mgmt.md

 ##### STATIC INVENTORY AND DYNAMIC INVENTORY
 NSM supports static inventory creation.
 Static inventory means that inventory objects will always be populated to D-Bus no matter if the communication of the NSM Device is ready or not.

-The properties of PDIs will be initialized to default value and they should  be updated to correct value once the communication of NSM Device is back(e.g. power on).
+The properties of PDIs will be initialized to default value and they should  be updated to correct value once the device shows up on MCTP network(e.g. power on).

 What inventory object should be created by nsmd can be configurable by EM json file and whether inventory is static or dynamic is also configured through EM json file or by “probe” property of EM json with more specific.